-Prerequisite course: Semantics of Programming Languages
+Prerequisite courses: Computation Theory, Semantics of Programming Languages

 The aim of this course is to show by example how type systems for programming languages can be defined and their properties developed, using techniques that were introduced in the Part IB course on Semantics of Programming Languages.
+The emphasis is on type systems for functional languages and their connection to constructive logic.

-• Introduction.
+- Introduction.
 The role of type systems in programming languages.
-Formalizing type systems.
-[1 lecture]

-- ML polymorphism.
+Review of rule-based formalisation of type systems.
+[1 lecture] - ML polymorphism.
 ML-style polymorphism.
 Principal type schemes and type inference.
 [2 lectures] - Polymorphic reference types.
 The pitfalls of combining ML polymorphism with reference types.
-[1 lecture] - Polymorphic lambda calculus.
-Syntax and reduction semantics.
+[1 lecture] - Polymorphic lambda calculus (PLC).
+Explicit versus implicitly typed languages.
+PLC syntax and reduction semantics.
 Examples of datatypes definable in the polymorphic lambda calculus.
-Applications.
-[2 lectures] - Further topics.
-The Curry-Howard correspondence as a source of type systems.
-Dependent types.
-[2 lectures]
+[3 lectures] - Dependent types.
+Dependent function types.
+Pure type systems.
+System F-omega.
+[2 lectures] - Propositions as types.
+Example of a non-constructive proof.
+The Curry-Howard correspondence between intuitionistic second-order propositional calculus and PLC.
+The calculus of Constructions.
+Inductive types.
+[3 lectures]